Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/introduction.md

 - **Web wallets with confidential transfers built in**: Give everyday users privacy by default for their transactions and asset balances.
 - **x402 payments with confidential transfers**: Perform fast, confidential micro-payments for subscriptions, APIs, or AI agents.
 - **Treasury management**: Applications for DAOs and funds to move capital without broadcasting their strategy to the market.

+## Anonymous Transfers

+For applications requiring the highest level of privacy, StableTrust supports fully anonymous transfers through the Fairycloak relay system.

+Standard confidential transfers encrypt transaction amounts while keeping sender and recipient addresses visible onchain.
+Anonymous transfers go further both the **amount and the wallet address** are shielded.
+Transactions are routed through a relay using numeric account IDs entirely decoupled from any public EVM address, making it impossible to link onchain activity back to a specific wallet.

+Key properties of anonymous transfers:

+- **Amount privacy**: Transaction values are encrypted and hidden from public observers.
+- **Address privacy**: No public EVM address is associated with the transfer accounts are identified by numeric IDs only.
+- **Gasless operations**: Transfers and withdrawals are relayed by Fairycloak, so users pay no gas for those operations.

+Access to anonymous transfers is available to teams building privacy-critical applications.
+To learn more or request access, reach out to the Fairblock team at [hello@fairblock.network](mailto:hello@fairblock.network).

+---

 ## Installation